nativescript-vue/nativescript-vue.org/content/docs/en/elements/extras/side-drawer.md

 contributors: [sombriks]
 ---

-`<RadSideDrawer>` is a UI component that provides side drawer navigation for apps.
+`<RadSideDrawer>` is not available with the core NativeScript installation.
+You need to add it as a plugin to your project.

 ## Installing the side drawer